Medicare Advantage Private Fee for Service Plans

 - HMO plans.
 HMOs also have a provider network, but you may not have coverage or may pay more if you want to see someone outside the network.
 You also generally need a referral from your primary care doctor to see a specialist.

-Private Fee for Service Plans vs Original Medicare and Medigap
+What is the Difference Between Private Fee for Service Plans vs Original Medicare vs Medigap?

 Original Medicare Parts A and B have standard premiums, deductibles, copays, and coinsurance.
 Medicare Supplement, or Medigap, insurance is private insurance that works alongside Original Medicare to pay healthcare costs that are not covered by Medicare.
 There are 10 standard Medigap plans to choose from.